 4. Market your Handyman Business to get Customers

-You can use a variety of methods to promote and increase business revenue, such as print fliers and online advertising.
-You might also want to invest in digital marketing by creating an account on social media sites like Facebook or Twitter where you'll post photos related specifically for customers who are interested only with what they see when browsing through these profiles instead if being limited just locally within one city limit!
+Consider these options when looking for new ways to promote your company.
+You can use print fliers or online advertising, but you might want invest in digital marketing by creating an account on social media sites like Facebook and Twitter where there are photos related only if customers who search them out specifically while browsing through profiles instead of being limited just locally within one city limit!

 Once you have an established roster of clients, you can sign up for a platform like Care.com, TaskRabbit, or Handy to make it easier to find opportunities to become clients.
 Having customer reviews and a registered business will strengthen your online profile.